 Seaplane Lagoon's entrance is located near its southwest corner, between two jetties that form its southern edge; the entrance measures approximately 800 feet across (Figure 4).
-Along the east side of the lagoon, there is a deteriorating fishing pier that terminates with a circular platform (portions of which were likely part of Dock 3) (Figure 5).
+Along the east side of the lagoon, there is a deteriorating fishing pier that terminates with a circular platform (Figure 5).
 Along the lagoon's northern side, running from west to east, are Ramps 1, 2, 3, and 4.
 All of the ramps are connected to a concrete apron that extends the length of the north side of the lagoon (Figure 6).
-The apron rests on a bulkhead and is supported by concrete pylons.
-According to the National Register nomination, the east-west oriented bulkhead along the northern edge of Seaplane Lagoon defines the boundary of the land and water portions of the former naval air station and it provides a strong orthogonal element of the original station plan.
+The apron rests on a bulkhead and it is supported by concrete pylons.
+According to the National Register nomination, the bulkhead along the northern edge of Seaplane Lagoon defines the boundary of the land and water portions of the former naval air station and it provides a strong orthogonal element of the original station plan.

 Figure 4.
-The west edge of Seaplane Lagoon, facing south, with the entrance to the lagoon and two jetties visible in the distance
+The west edge of Seaplane Lagoon, facing south, with the entrance to the lagoon and two jetties visible in the distance.

 Figure 5.
-The east edge of Seaplane Lagoon, facing north, with the fishing pier in the middle distance
+The east edge of Seaplane Lagoon, facing north, with the fishing pier in the middle distance.

 Figure 6.
-The north edge of Seaplane Lagoon, facing west, with the ramps at left and the apron and bulkhead at center
+The north edge of Seaplane Lagoon, facing west, with the ramps at left and the apron and bulkhead at center.